 Travis CI provides a recent version of Rebar.
 If a repository has rebar binary bundled at

 be used instead of the preprovisioned version.

-Node runtimes are built using nvm.
+Node runtimes are built and installed using nvm.

 Haskell VM images

 Haskell Platform Version